-Summer vacations are coming to an end and August is officially here.
+Summer vacations are coming to an end and the school year is almost here.
 Now that we’ve all got that summer glow, it’s time to start the back-to-school preparations.
 We know that simply the thought of it can be overwhelming—especially the financial side—and we understand why.
 It’s expensive!

 In fact, a recent press release from the National Retail Federation reveals that, “Families with children in grades K-12 plan to spend an average $673.57 on apparel and accessories, electronics, shoes and school supplies” and “college students and families with children in college plan to spend an average of $888.71, according to the survey.”